team76adobe-design/submission/README.md

 python run_all.py
 ```
 These are all local pipelines.
 Similarly the cloud pipelines can be implemented from the given codes in the **CLOUD_FEATURES**.
+## Overview of Overall Inference

+Our system is optimized for **low latency**, **efficient GPU usage**, and **high-quality image outputs**.
+Below is a detailed explanation of each major component in the inference pipeline.

+---

+###  Dynamic Model Loading (Load → Run → Unload)

+To ensure fast response times and optimal GPU memory utilization, each model is loaded **only when the user selects it**.
+When a tool is activated, a `POST /load_model` request initializes the corresponding model into GPU memory.
+After the user provides input—either an image or a prompt—the system executes `POST /run` to perform inference.
+Once the user returns to the main menu, `POST /unload` is triggered, freeing GPU resources.
+This prevents unnecessary memory consumption, eliminates repetitive heavy loads, and significantly improves inference speed across the system.

+---

+###  Optimized High-Resolution Image Pipeline (2K → 512 → 2K)

+The pipeline supports images up to **2K resolution**, but for faster computation, inputs are first downsampled to **512×512**.
+The core editing or generation task is performed at this reduced resolution to minimize latency.
+After processing, a **diffusion-based upscaler** reconstructs the output back to 2K by converting it into latent space, refining it, and producing a detailed, sharp high-resolution result.
+This approach balances speed with quality by performing heavy operations only where necessary.

+---

+###  Algorithmic Enhancements on Stable Diffusion 1.5

+We incorporate **optimized algorithms on top of SD 1.5**, dramatically improving both inference speed and output accuracy.
+These enhancements allow SD 1.5 to operate more efficiently than standard implementations while maintaining strong visual fidelity.
+Because of its versatility, SD 1.5 is reused for **more than 60% of all tasks**, minimizing model-switch overhead and reducing GPU load, which results in smoother and faster operations throughout the system.

+---

+###  Reuse of Moondream and CLIP for Auxiliary Tasks

+To further streamline the pipeline, models like **Moondream** and **CLIP** are reused across multiple subtasks.
+Moondream assists with lightweight VLM functions, while CLIP powers semantic reasoning, safety filtering, and classification.
+Reusing these models avoids repeated initializations, reduces memory fragmentation, and significantly accelerates workflows that rely on vision-language understanding or content validation.

+---

+###  Summary

+Through dynamic model loading, efficient image downsampling and upscaling, algorithmic improvements on SD 1.5, and strategic reuse of VLM components, the system delivers:

+-  Low latency
+-  Efficient memory usage
+-  High-quality high-resolution outputs
+-  A clean, scalable, production-ready architecture

+This makes the entire AI image editing experience extremely fast, resource-efficient, and user-friendly.

 ## Text to Image
 ### 1.Sana 1.6B Text to Image
 #### Pipeline Explanation